Indian gaming platform Mobile Premier League valued at $945M in $95M fundraise – TechCrunch

 Mobile Premier League (MPL) has raised $95 million in a new financing round, just five months after it secured $90 million as the two-and-a-half-year-old Bangalore-based esports and gaming platform looks to grow in international markets.

 The new $95 million round, a Series D, was led by Composite Capital and Moore Strategic Ventures and gave the Indian startup a post-money valuation of $945 million, it said.
+(MPL was valued at about $465 million in its previous financing round in September, TechCrunch had reported.)
 Base Partners, RTP Global, SIG, Go-Ventures, Telstra Ventures, Founders Circle and Play Ventures also participated in the round, which brings its total to-date raise to $225.5 million.

 MPL, which counts Times Internet among its backers, operates a pure-play gaming platform that hosts a range of tournaments.
 The app, which has amassed more than 60 million users in India and 3.5 million users in Indonesia, also serves as a publishing platform for other gaming firms.
 MPL, which does not develop games of its own, hosts about 70 games across multiple sports on the app today.